CSCfi/fairdata-metax-v3/docs/user-guide/files-api.md

 By default, any errors in a creating or updating a file cause the entire request to fail with a `400` status code, with the failed objects listed in the `failed` array.
-When the query parameter `ignore_errors` is enabled, the response code will be `200` even when there are errors.
-In that case, the `success` array contains objects that were updated and `failed` array contains objects that weren't.
+When the query parameter `ignore_errors` is enabled, the response code will be

+- `200` when everything was successful
+- `207` when there were both successful and failed operations
+- `400` when all operations failed.

+!!!
+NOTE
+    The `207 Multi-Status` code is defined in the WebDAV protocol and is not part of the standard HTTP codes.
+Metax does not implement WebDAV and only uses the code to indicate that a request was partially successful.

 ## Files API fields